About Us

 Kathryn Gallardo

 Kathryn Gallardo is an Assistant Professor at the University of Texas Health Science Center at Houston School of Public Health.
 She is a licensed master social worker and holds a PhD in Public Health with a specialization in Health Promotion and Behavioral Sciences.
-Her research interests center on examining, expanding, and enhancing access to recovery support services (RSS) for underserved and marginalized populations, including individuals taking medications for an opioid use disorder (MOUD) and emerging adults.
+Her research interests center on examining, expanding, and enhancing access to recovery support services (RSS) for underserved populations, including individuals taking medications for an opioid use disorder (MOUD) and emerging adults.
 She is particularly interested in exploring how MOUD-related stigma can be combatted within the context of RSS.

 Ryan Flinn